 Keep sentences short and simple at first.
 Read each sentence out loud before you write it down.

-This will help your child figure out what words are missing or need to be changed so that the sentence is correct and understandable and makes sense to the reader.
+This will help your child figure out what words are missing or need to be changed so that the sentence is correct, understandable, and makes sense to the reader.
 Keep this step simple at first because kids have a short attention span.
 If you get too detailed with instructions, they’ll lose interest quickly.

 6. Outline the story.

-If you’d like an extra challenge for yourself and your child, try coming up with a way of illustrating what’s going on in the story as you write it.
-There are many ways to do this, but one successful example would be creating a timeline and drawing in stick figures each time something different happens in the book until it is entirely complete.
+If you’d like an extra challenge for yourself and your child, try creating a way of illustrating what’s going on in the story as you write it.
+There are many ways to do this, but one successful example would be creating a timeline and drawing in stick figures each time something different happens in the book until it is complete.

-- Make a setting outside like at a playground or even on a farm!
+• Make a setting outside, like at a playground or farm!

-By creating interesting characters and environments, your child will be aware of how fun writing can be.
-One important thing to keep in mind when working with children is that their attention span isn’t always long.
-It’s okay to end the activity anytime you feel things aren’t going well, or everyone needs a break.
+By creating interesting characters and environments, your child will know how fun writing can be.
+One important thing to remember when working with children is that their attention span isn’t always long.
+It’s okay to end the activity anytime you feel things aren’t going well or everyone needs a break.

 If your child enjoys the activity, you can continually develop new characters and create a sequel to see what happens next.
 You can also get inspiration from the legends.

 There are so many great children’s book authors out there who have written works that your child will enjoy reading.
-Some of these include but are not limited to Dr. Seuss, JK Rowling, Theodor Seuss Geisel (Dr. Seuss), Roald Dahl, John Steinbeck, Lewis Carroll, etc.
+These include but are not limited to Dr. Seuss, JK Rowling, Theodor Seuss Geisel (Dr. Seuss), Roald Dahl, John Steinbeck, Lewis Carroll, etc.

 If you’d like examples of good children’s books, visit your local library or go online.
 You can read reviews and recommendations at sites like Goodreads as well.